Hofls/useful-info/frontend/human-computer/user-experience.md

     * Automatically renews certificate
 * Docker:
     * `docker run` automatically pulls image (if not found locally)
+* Steam:
+  * Download speed limit is visible on UI.
+To change it - click on number, options will appear
 * TiDB:
     * After launching - shows all important urls (dashboard, prometheus, grafana, client endpoints)
 * Alibaba Cloud: